 - You will be able to learn and help others do the same.
-This will help you have a happy time at school. - Working hard to be the best that you can be - If you work hard and behave very well you may receive a special reward in our Shining Star assembly, a positive praise note or praise call home.
+This will help you have a happy time at school. - Working hard to be the best that you can be - If you work hard and behave very well you may receive a special reward in our Shining Star assembly.
 This assembly every Friday celebrates some of those who have shown good behaviour that week.